 The process is entirely electronic.
 All sections of the dossiers are to be uploaded to the OSU Nolij information system for the review process.
 Hard copies do not need to be submitted.
 Instructions on how to upload dossiers have been shared with the appointed department level contacts.
-Do not add your own pagination.
-The electronic system will add page numbers to the dossier.
+Do not add your own pagination to documents or the table of contents.
+The electronic system will add page numbers to the dossier at final submission.

 Do not add your own pagination.